nonmodernist/holreg/tools/lantern/README.md

 - Reference findings when writing film page content
 - Copy relevant quotes and citations into your film markdown files
 - Use the data to populate bibliographies or source notes
+- Track which films have been fully researched vs. need attention

 ## Customization